model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 All we're doing here is making use of a nondeterministic integer to decide which variant of `Rating` to return.

-> **NOTE**: If we thought of this code as generating a random value, this function looks sub-optimal.
+> **NOTE**: If we thought of this code as generating a random value, this function looks heavily biased.
-> We'd overwhelming generate a `Three` because it's matching "all other integers besides 1 and 2."
+> We'd overwhelmingly generate a `Three` because it's matching "all other integers besides 1 and 2."
 > But Kani just see 3 meaningful possibilities, each of which is not treated any differently from each other.
 > The "proportion" of integers does not matter.

 ## Exercise

-Try writing a function to generate a nondeterministic inventory (from the first example:)
+Try writing a function to generate a (bounded) nondeterministic inventory (from the first example:)

 ```rust
 fn any_inventory(bound: u32) -> Inventory {